-But even worse: Another 85 million — or 34 percent of adults — have early indications that they’re developing diabetes.
+But even worse: Another 85 million — or 34 percent of adults — have early indications that they're developing diabetes, a condition called prediabetes.
 The good news for those on the road to diabetes is that the disease process can be stopped and even reversed.

 Gary is a married, 45 year-old computer engineer who has steadily gained weight over the past 10 years.
 He now weighs 204 pounds, which for his height of 5 feet 8 inches means an obese body mass index of 31.0.
 He says that his weight gain is due to a lack of physical activity and the readily available high calorie food provided at his company.
 He often works 12 hours a day and says he has little time for anything other than work and family.
 Right now he takes no medications but is worried about developing high blood pressure and diabetes.

 Diabetes mellitus literally means “excessive sweet tasting urine.”
 This happens when the amount of sugar in the blood stream reaches very high levels.
 Types of diabetes, or high blood sugar, include:

 - Type 2 diabetes, the most common type of diabetes, which usually starts in adulthood